 • Children are encouraged to adopt and live out our Christian Values.
 These complement the key “British Values” of tolerance, respect, understanding, compassion and harmonious living.

-• Children are helped to understand the importance of democracy and freedom of speech, through the SEAL (Social, emotional aspects of learning) assemblies and through the elected House Captains / Vice Captains.
+• Children are helped to understand the importance of democracy and freedom of speech, through the PSHE lesson, Worships and through the elected Pupil Parliament and Year 6 Junior Leadership team.

 • Children are taught how to keep themselves safe, in school and when using the internet.